Table of Contents

 Dr. An received his B.S. in Chemistry (Honors thesis) and Cellular Molecular Biology from the University of Michigan, Ann Arbor (1996).
 His Ph.D. in Chemistry focused on organic synthesis and mechanistic enzymology, received under the supervision of Prof. Paul A. Bartlett at the University of California, Berkeley (2003).
 He also did post¬doctoral research at the University of California, San Francisco, and he was Anna Fuller Fund Postdoctoral Fellow in Molecular Oncology with Prof. Donald M. Engelman at Yale University.
 He is joining SUNY-Binghamton University faculty in the fall of 2011.

 My research interests are in the general areas of organic, bio-organic, biological, and pharmaceutical chemistry, as well as chemical biology.
-There are three programs (of equal weight).
+At the moment, we are mostly focused on the pHLIP program.

 - The pH-(Low) Insertion Peptide (pHLIP): Cancer chemotherapy is limited by toxic effects in healthy tissues, thus motivating the search for targeted drug delivery.
 Our approach is based on pHLIP, a transmembrane (TM) peptide that can target acidic solid tumors in vivo.
 We showed that pHLIP can translocate membrane-impermeable molecules into cells (Chemistry & Biology paper in 2009).
 Further, pHLIP-mediated delivery of a polar toxin, phalloidin, can inhibit cancer cell proliferation in cell cultures (PNAS paper in 2010).
 Future directions aim to use pHLIP delivery to selectively kill cancer cells in vivo.